TheKing0x9/horri-fold/README.md

   - **Bloom Threshold** : Provies a cutoff value for the `Bloom Radius` property.
   Should be between `0` and `1`.

-  - **Enable Chromatic Abberation** : Enables the chromatic abbration effect.
+  - **Enable Chromatic Aberration** : Enables the chromatic aberration effect.
-  - **Chromatic Strength** : Controls the strength of chromatic abberation.
+  - **Chromatic Strength** : Controls the strength of chromatic aberration.
   Should be between `0` and `1`.

   - **Enable Vignette** : Enables the vignette effect